-The underlying mechanism involved in the production of very neutron-rich nuclides using projectile fragmentation is studied with an abrasion-ablation (AA) model.
-The AA model suggests that very neutron-rich nuclides are produced by removing nearly all the required protons in the nonequilibrium abrasion stage, with minimal evaporation of neutrons in the ablation stage-"cold fragmentation."
-Furthermore, the production of the most neutron-rich nuclei from a fixed projectile relies heavily on the neutron fluctuations in the ablation stage.
-The production of the nuclides closest to the neutron drip line using neutron-rich unstable beams is examined.
+The underlying mechanism involved in the production of very neutron rich isotopes using projectile fragmentation is studied with an abrasion-ablation (A-A) model.
+The A-A model suggests that very neutron rich isotopes are produced by removing nearly all the required protons in the non-equilibrium abrasion stage, with minimal evaporation of neutrons in the ablation stage - "cold fragmentation".
+Furthermore, the production of the most neutron rich nuclei from a fixed projectile relies heavily on the neutron fluctuations in the ablation stage.
+The production of the isotopes closest to the neutron drip line using neutron rich unstable beams is examined.